Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Topology Reconfiguration

-In \textit{sample generation}, multiple samples are generated for every enclosed subspace.
-These samples are expected to provide valid \texttt{Split} actions as many as possible and also cover the space as much as possible.
-We introduce Algorithm~\ref{alg:sample-generation} to sample a given enclosed subspace. $\mathcal{S}$ is the set containing all generated valid samples and $\mathcal{A}^{\mathcal{S}}$ stores the \texttt{Split} actions for every sample. $N_{\max}$ is the maximum number of samples for a given enclosed subspace ${^t}\mathcal{C}^v_{\mathrm{free}}$ and it is determined by the size of the space: a larger space is expected to have more samples.
-In our setup, we find the range of a given space along $x$, $y$, and $z$ axis denoted as $x_{\mathrm{range}}$, $y_{\mathrm{range}}$, and $z_{\mathrm{range}}$ respectively, then $N_{\max}$ is simply $\left\lceil\sqrt{x_{\mathrm{range}}^2+y_{\mathrm{range}}^2+z_{\mathrm{range}}^2}\Big/d_{\min}\right\rceil$ in which $d_{\min}$ is the minimum distance between every pair of samples. $K$ is the maximum number of iterations set by users and can be related to $N_{\max}$.
-For each iteration, we first randomly generate a sample $q_{\mathrm{rand}}$ that is inside the given enclosed subspace, then find all valid \texttt{Split} actions stored in $\mathcal{A}_{\mathrm{valid}}$ (\textit{Line 6 --- 13}).
-Then find all previous valid samples that are close to $q_{\mathrm{rand}}$ (\textit{Line 14}).
-If $q_{\mathrm{rand}}$ is far from all previous valid samples and the size of $\mathcal{S}$ is less than $N_{\max}$, add this new sample and store its valid \texttt{Split} actions (\textit{Line 15---17}).
+There are two phases in the topology reconfiguration planning: \textit{sample generation} and \textit{graph search}.
+In \textit{sample generation}, samples are generated providing as many valid \texttt{Split} actions as possible spanning the enclosed subspaces.
+We introduce Algorithm~\ref{alg:sample-generation} to sample a given enclosed subspace. $\mathcal{S}$ is the set containing all generated samples and $\mathcal{A}^{\mathcal{S}}$ stores the \texttt{Split} actions for every sample. $N_{\max}$ is the maximum number of samples for a given enclosed subspace ${^t}\mathcal{C}^v_{\mathrm{free}}$ determined by the size of the space.
+In our setup, we find the range of a given space along $x$-axis, $y$-axis, and $z$-axis denoted as $x_{\mathrm{range}}$, $y_{\mathrm{range}}$, and $z_{\mathrm{range}}$ respectively, then $N_{\max}$ is $\left\lceil\sqrt{x_{\mathrm{range}}^2+y_{\mathrm{range}}^2+z_{\mathrm{range}}^2}\Big/d_{\min}\right\rceil$ in which $d_{\min}$ is the minimum distance between every pair of samples. $K$ is the maximum number of iterations set by users and can be related to $N_{\max}$.
+For each iteration, we first randomly generate a sample $q_{\mathrm{rand}}$ that is inside the given enclosed subspace, then find all valid \texttt{Split} actions stored in $\mathcal{A}_{\mathrm{valid}}$ (\textit{Line 6 --- 11}).
+Then find all previous valid samples that are close to $q_{\mathrm{rand}}$ (\textit{Line 12}).
+If $q_{\mathrm{rand}}$ is far from all previous valid samples and the size of $\mathcal{S}$ is less than $N_{\max}$, add this new sample and store its valid \texttt{Split} actions (\textit{Line 13---15}).
 If $q_{\mathrm{rand}}$ is close to some previous valid samples, there are two cases for consideration.
-If this new sample provides all possible \texttt{Split} actions, then remove all valid close samples and only keep this new sample for this area since this is the best option (\textit{Line 19---24}).
-Otherwise, we check two conditions: 1. whether there exists any valid close sample that has fewer number of valid \texttt{Split} actions than $q_{\mathrm{rand}}$; 2. whether the new sample $q_{\mathrm{rand}}$ introduces any knew \texttt{Split} actions compared with all valid close samples.
+If this new sample provides all possible \texttt{Split} actions, then remove all valid nearby samples and only keep this new sample for this area since this is the best option (\textit{Line 17---21}).
+Otherwise, we check two conditions: 1. whether there exists any valid nearby sample that has fewer valid \texttt{Split} actions than $q_{\mathrm{rand}}$; 2. whether the new sample $q_{\mathrm{rand}}$ introduces any new \texttt{Split} actions compared with all valid nearby samples.
 If the first condition is true, remove the old sample and add the new sample to $\mathcal{S}$.
-If the second condition is true, add the new sample to $\mathcal{S}$ (\textit{Line: 26---41}).
+If the second condition is true, add the new sample to $\mathcal{S}$ (\textit{Line: 23---35}).
 We run Algorithm~\ref{alg:sample-generation} for every enclosed subspace to generate enough samples, and then add $q_i^v$ (the initial location of node $v$) to the sample set of $\mathcal{C}^v_{\mathrm{free}}(q_i^v)$ and add $q_g^v$ (the goal location of node $v$) to the sample set of $\mathcal{C}^v_{\mathrm{free}}(q_g^v)$.
-After \textit{sample generation} phase, $^{\mathcal{C}}\mathcal{S}$ and the corresponding \texttt{Split} actions for all samples $^{\mathcal{C}}\mathcal{A}^{\mathcal{S}}$ are obtained for every enclosed subspace $\mathcal{C}\in \mathcal{C}_{\mathrm{free}}^v$.
+After the \textit{sample generation} phase, $^{\mathcal{C}}\mathcal{S}$ and the corresponding \texttt{Split} actions for all samples $^{\mathcal{C}}\mathcal{A}^{\mathcal{S}}$ are obtained $\forall \mathcal{C}\in \mathcal{C}_{\mathrm{free}}^v$.